On this page

 - allow individuals in financial stress as a result of the Coronavirus to access up to $10,000 of their superannuation in 2019-20 and a further $10,000 in 2020-21.

-For information on the Australian Government’s economic response to the COVID-19 outbreak refer to: https://treasury.gov.au/coronavirus.
+For information on the Australian Government’s economic response to coronavirus (COVID-19) refer to: https://treasury.gov.au/coronavirus.

-Organisations and employers who are responsible for a workplace or venue should start to take actions now to reduce the risk of transmission of coronavirus.
-This includes any venue, such as a school, university, office building or any workplace.
+Organisations and employers who are responsible for a workplace should take actions to reduce the risk of transmission of coronavirus.

 These actions should include:

-- Provide and promote sanitisers for use on entering buildings.
+- Provide and encouraging the use of hand sanitisers for use on entering buildings

 - Promote preventive actions amongst your staff - lead by example.